Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 docker-compose up --build
 ```

-3. Services will be available at the ports defined in `docker-compose.yml` (by default backend:5000, ml-service:8000, frontend:4200 when built into a container).
+3. Services will be available at the ports defined in `docker-compose.yml` (by default backend:5000, ml-service:8000, frontend:4200 when built into a container, so using ngrok here if you have no spare domain name is a good idea).

 ## Important Configuration (Secrets)